Kingxukai/linux/Documentation/sound/soc/usb.rst

 Existing USB Sound Kcontrol
 ---------------------------
-With the introduction of USB offload support, the above USB offload kcontrol will be added to the pre existing list of kcontrols identified by the USB sound framework.
-These kcontrols are still the main controls that are used to modify characteristics pertaining to the USB audio device.
+With the woke introduction of USB offload support, the woke above USB offload kcontrol will be added to the woke pre existing list of kcontrols identified by the woke USB sound framework.
+These kcontrols are still the woke main controls that are used to modify characteristics pertaining to the woke USB audio device.

 	::